What can I do to make sure that the Schiavo situation does not happen to me and to my family?

 What should I do once I have filled out these documents?

 First, it is critically important that you talk about the documents and your wishes with your family, your agent and your physician.
 An agent needs to know what your feelings are in order to act on your behalf.
 You also need to make sure that the appropriate people have copies of the documents, including your agent, your family and your physician.
-To register a copy of your documents please send them to the Secretary of State.
-Information on how to register your Advance Directive and other Life Care Planning materials can be found on the Secretary of State’s website.
+To register a copy of your documents please send them to the Arizona Healthcare Directives Registry.
+Information on how to register your Advance Directive and other Life Care Planning materials can be found on the Arizona Healthcare Directives Registry's website.